 What is Gion Matsuri?

-The Gion Matsuri festival has a history of over 1100 years old having originated in 869 when it was performed as a ritual of purification to stave off the plague.
-The high points of the festival are the processions, called Yamahoko Junko, on the 17th and 24th July.
+The Gion Matsuri festival has a history of over 1100 years old, having originated in 869 when it was performed as a ritual of purification to stave off the plague.
+The festival’s high points are the processions, called Yamahoko Junko, on the 17th and 24th July.
 Yamahoko (or Yamaboko) describes the two types of floats in the parade: the smaller ‘yama’ floats and the larger ‘hoko’ floats.
-They are made of ornately covered wood decorated with rich textiles and covered with treasures that are hundreds of years old.
+They are made of ornately covered wood decorated with rich textiles and covered with hundreds of years old treasures.
 They are like portable museums paraded through the city streets of Kyoto.
 The floats are designated as Important Tangible Folk Cultural Property and the Yamahoka events are considered to be a UNESCO cultural heritage.

 When and Where is Gion Matsuri